PrimaMateria/blog/primamateria-blog/content/notes/2022-10-09-nixos-stable-diffusion/index.md

 VM"](https://discordapp.com/channels/568306982717751326/747637173364457632/1027938976453120051),
 which ceased my further efforts involving Conda.

-And then I turned to Discourse and I found the working solution without as described above.
+And then I turned to Discourse and I found the working solution without Conda as described above.